Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

-RIT’s visual media degree prepares you for a career as a visual media specialist or other professional positions that have a demand for photographically skilled professionals who can work effectively with graphic designers, print media specialists, multimedia and social media professionals.This option is part of the photographic and imaging arts BFA program.
+RIT’s visual media degree prepares you for a career as a visual media specialist or other professional positions that have a demand for photographically skilled professionals who can work effectively with graphic designers, multimedia specialists, and social media professionals.This option is part of the photographic and imaging arts BFA program.

-The visual media curriculum emphasizes photographic proficiency, in both photographic and digital imaging techniques, and has two specialized focuses on media design and business (management and/or marketing).
-Students also may utilize electives to enrich your personal visual expression.
+The visual media degree emphasizes photographic proficiency, in both photographic and digital imaging techniques, and has two specialized focuses on media design and business (management and/or marketing).
+You may also utilize electives to enrich your personal visual expression.
 Many students in this program choose to earn a minor in business.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.